+If you’re looking for a financial institution that offers SBA business lending to Utah entrepreneurs, turn to First Utah Bank.
 Our Commercial Loan Officers and dedicated SBA Department associates will work with you to find the best loan options to fit the needs of your business.

-SBA Loans may be used to:
+Our SBA loans may be used to:

 - Purchase or construct an owner-occupied commercial building